AymenCity/phishcord-phishing-detector/README.md

         * USER_EMAIL: your email address
         * USER_PASSWORD: your app password (not your actual password!)
     * Click the Start Button
-    * Send an email to yourself (or receive one from another email address)!
+    * Send an email to the email you have specified on .env
+    * Once email has been picked up, you shall receive an alert sound with its prediction & explanation result

 ## **License**
 * This project is licensed under the MIT License.

 ## **Dataset Acknowledgment**
 * This project used the **Phishing Email Dataset** dataset, available on https://www.kaggle.com/datasets/naserabdullahalam/phishing-email-dataset/data.
 * The dataset is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).
 * All rights to the dataset belong to the original creators.

 ## **FAQ**
 **Q:** What is Phishcord?

-**A:** Phishcord deliver a Google Chrome extension of an AI-powered phishing detector that aims to enhance the email security for Chrome users by implementing real-time detection and improving existing solutions.
+**A:** Phishcord delivers a Google Chrome extension that aims to enhance the email security for Chrome users by implementing real-time detection and improving existing solutions.

 **Q:** How do I install Phishcord?